paulpod/neuromanticsdotnet/source/_posts/Braindump-on-mastodon.md

 *Users:* “got yelled at, felt bad”
 =

 This on the network norms on their side is very telling.
 The network is the people, not just the people who were there first.
-If your network requires behaviour police it’s not as
+If your network requires behaviour police it’s not that great.

 *Issue:* Content warnings
 ==